madz0/ognl2/README.md

 - It can expand `List` and `Arrays`
 - It supports parametrized type instantiation
-- And some other mintor extendings
+- And some other minor extendings